-Blood cancers (also known as hematologic cancers, or hematologic malignancies) account for one out of every 10 new cancer diagnoses in the U.S. Most blood cancers are highly treatable and potentially curable.
+Leukemia, lymphoma and myeloma are examples of blood cancers (also known as hematologic cancers, or hematologic malignancies).
+They account for one out of every 10 new cancer diagnoses in the U.S. Most blood cancers are highly treatable and potentially curable.
 The key to the best outcome is to work with physicians who have specific expertise in these diseases.

-The Leukemia, Lymphoma and Myeloma Program at Froedtert & the Medical College of Wisconsin includes a team of hematologists and medical oncologists who are internationally recognized leaders in the care of leukemia, lymphoma, myeloma and related cancers.
+Our Leukemia, Lymphoma and Myeloma Program includes a team of hematologists and medical oncologists who are internationally recognized leaders in the care of leukemia, lymphoma, myeloma and related cancers.

 Specialization and research leadership allow our physicians to stay completely up to date on the latest discoveries and offer patients innovative treatment options.
 Find out more about our exceptional staff.